python-trio/trio/README.rst

        concurrent IO: start a bunch of request.get() calls, gather the results as they come in

-   - IOManager refactoring:

-     now that everyone has wait_socket_readable, could factor out the threadsafe wakeup code to use it?

-     and maybe the whole windows loop will be easier if we make select run in the main loop and IOCP run in a subsidiary thread?
-(And waitformultipleeventex similarly I guess if we ever get around to it.) the nice thing is that queueing events to IOCP doesn't require waking the thread! it can just loop on pulling a single event off, delivering it, repeat.

-     generic(ish) object that does threadsafe wakeup with wait(_socket)?_readable. (maybe use a pipe or even eventfd for efficiency on systems that can, if feeling ambitious.) runner uses one of them.

-     windows iocp thread uses another to alert the main thread.
-     ...eh. does this make sense? could do call_soon if willing to wait for the scheduling.

-     but really just need to shove events onto a deque, and some way to wake up the select loop and do nothing else.

-     call select
-     drain internal wakeup socket
-     drain IOCP queue

    - rename Runner -> RunState, _runner.py -> _run.py

    - factor call_soon off into its own object